 What was the substance of your academic unit's evaluation process?
 What did your academic unit learn as a result of engaging in the process?
 It is important to demonstrate that your academic unit has examined thoroughly the data gathered and has thoughtfully analyzed how the data compare to the academic unit's curricular goals.
+If you believe that student learning has been impacted by different modes of instruction, please address these differences.
 The evaluation should not just state conclusions, but should describe the results of the various study measures as well as the implications of the results-do students meet your academic unit's learning goals?

 An academic unit may find gaps or other inadequacies in its assessment methods.
 It is appropriate to note those conclusions here and make recommendations for future assessment practices.
-In this way, the annual Report will serve as a useful record of how your Strategic Assessment Plan is evolving.
+In this way, the Assessment Report will serve as a useful record of how your Strategic Assessment Plan is evolving.